 ENEMY QUADRA KILL

-- The Jungler, Wizzlestick (because ap jungler w/ drain): The one who is super fed but only came to gank like twice during the entire anime but who cares?
+- The Jungler, Wizzlestick (because ap jungler w/ drain, but then again it's a contradiction because she is... well... thick, while Fiddlestick is... well... a stick): The one who is super fed but only came to gank like twice during the entire anime but who cares?
 She's kind and cute af, and she destroys the enemy when it matters most.
-The support absolutely hates her guts because she's not playing the former's favorite champ, but this is the only time when not everyone blames the jungler.
+Unfortunately the support absolutely hates her guts because she's not playing a meta champ, but this is the only time when not everyone blamed the jungler for their misery.
 If only she ganked lane more often, she'd be a best girl contender.
 Let's be honest that she's only here because I don't want to have a team of 4 when implementing League of Legends in my review.

 Everyone is 1/10 fed and 9/10 feeder, however due to the circumstances they have to stick together because 4 is always better than 1 (5 if the Jungler actually showed up).
 This is where Konosuba is most different and in a good way, the characters slowly get stronger, better at teamwork, more sympathetic and understanding of one another over, (still weak in the end), not shitting out powers and eternal bonds of friendship all of a sudden.
 Nobody gets ult from Level 1 guys...